amdat99/trell-backend-old/README.md

  in a new terminal

  **If npm run watch is not run in a seperate terminal first the api won't work properly**

- To test if everything is working after starting the server go to http://localhost:4000/auth/ and you should get a hello message in the browser.

  **Before running command 2,3 and 4 ensure that you have postgres setup and the db config is properly setup**

 **postgres setup**